turingschool/lesson_plans/ruby_03-professional_rails_applications/srp_controllers.markdown

 ## Plan

+### Warmup

+Three quick questions to get you thinking:

+1. What's the job of a controller in Rails?
+2. Why do controllers tend to get complicated?
+3. What is the Single Reponsibility Principle about?

 ### Discussion: Controllers, SRP, and `respond_`

 * Controllers touch everything
 * [SRP on Wikipedia](http://en.wikipedia.org/wiki/Single_responsibility_principle)
 * `respond_to` and `respond_with` are cool and terrible
-* REST is a concept, not a law
+* [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) is a concept, not a law
 * APIs, especially, change and grow over time -- they need versions
 * Controllers are where security goes wrong
 * The more context you need, the harder it is to reason about code